 This will also help you create more brand advocates.
 Word-of-mouth is one marketing avenue for which you don’t have to spend any money; you just reap the rewards of it.
 Don’t leave this channel untouched, personalize the communication you have with your customers and be their trusted associate, not their salesperson.

 “You are your worst enemy” – every inspirational movie ever made drills this into you.
 I disagree with this slightly, “you are your strongest competitor”.
 Evaluate your NPS scores over time and set a benchmark for yourself.
 Then, spend the next year or quarter trying to beat that score.
-If you can’t, that means you’ve dropped the ball and you need to evaluate your sales process.
+If you can’t, that means you’ve dropped the ball and you need to evaluate and automate your sales process.
 If you do, you have another target to beat.

 As I’ve mentioned in my previous article, NPS success is not determined by the metric itself, but by the process.
 Don’t make NPS just about sending out surveys and collecting data, use it to make yourself better.